C-RAN Zero-Forcing with Imperfect CSI: Analysis and Precode\&Quantize Feedback: System Model

-We focus on a fully cooperative multi-cell system; thus, the joint downlink transmission can be conveniently modeled as a large \gls{miso} broadcast channel with \(M N_t\) transmitting antennas \cite{zhang2010cooperative}, such that the signal observed by \gls{ms}-\(q\) can be written as
+We focus on a fully cooperative multi-cell system; thus, the joint downlink transmission can be conveniently modeled as a large \gls{miso} broadcast channel with \(M N_t\) transmitting antennas such that the signal observed by \gls{ms}-\(q\) is